-What is the belly button approach or single incision Lap band?
+What is the belly button approach for single incision Lap band or gastric sleeve?

-The belly button approach for Lap-band System surgery Dr. Ganta pioneered is an exciting new technique that enables the surgeon to eliminate the multiple incisions traditionally made for this procedure and instead perform the entire procedure with a single small incision inside the belly button.
+The belly button approach for Lap-band System surgery Dr. Ganta pioneered is an exciting technique that enables the surgeon to eliminate the multiple incisions traditionally made for this procedure and instead perform the entire procedure with a single small incision inside the belly button.
 This technique most often leaves no visible scars.
-A single incision Lap band procedure may also be performed with a single small incision away from the belly button in certain patients.
+A single incision Lap band or Gastric Sleeve procedure have the potential for less pain and faster recovery.

-Why should I consider the Belly Button Single Incision Lap band instead of the multiple incision approach?
+Why should I consider the Belly Button Single Incision Lap band or gastric sleeve instead of the multiple incision approach?

 The main advantage of the belly button approach is that it leaves no visible scars and cosmetically appealing.
-While it is possible for less pain and a faster recovery it has not been proven medically yet.
-Please remember that all patients are not candidates for the new approach.
+While we feel that there is less pain and a faster recovery it has not been proven medically yet.
+Please remember that all patients are not candidates for the single incision approach.on

-Is the single incision approach for Lap-band safe?
+Is the single incision approach for Lap-band and gastric sleeve safe?